Hmc-cs-tdubno/C_Scores/README.md

 and calls to a python script for prediction.

 ### Prerequisites
-Ruby on Rails version 4
+Ruby on Rails version 4<br />
-Python 3 and Pip.<br />
-these can be gotten with https://www.anaconda.com/download/
+Python 3 and Pip which can be downloaded at https://www.anaconda.com/download/

 ### Gems